sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

   feature: data/2017-02-02-Choosing-centralized-logging-and-monitoring-system/logo_04.jpg
 ---

-While I'm working on the next idea about [how to speed up calculating similarities]() I started investigating how to get better telemetry from [cookit](http://cookit.pl).
+While I'm working on the next angle on [how to speed up calculating similarities]() I started investigating how to get better telemetry from [cookit](http://cookit.pl).
 Getting telemetry is easy - making sense of it is the hard part.
 This also brought another pain point of current setup - logging and monitoring.
 Since cookit is my pet, non profit project it was time to do something.

 ### The current state